damlakayikci/Guess-the-Number-Game/README.md

 ![](pics/game.png)

-Here is how it looks when you guess the number:
+Here is how it looks when you successfully guess the number:

 ![](pics/game-win.png)